A bay window history revealed!

 For bay windows, the opportunity to really step out into the limelight came in the final years of the 19th century.
 A regulatory adjustment to the Building Act in 1894 meant that windows no longer had to remain flush with the external wall – i.e., they could protrude, as a bay might protrude from the ocean.

 Some exceptions exist as there are early bay windows which pre-date this amended Act; particularly mansions built around the Renaissance and grand architecture designed in a baroque style.
 However, this later point marked the turning point of bay windows becoming a mainstream detail.

 The bay window quickly became a common design feature of properties from the latter part of the Victorian era and on into Edwardian buildings.

 So, what are some of the key features that make a bay a bay?
 For starters, as suggested by the 1894 Building Act, bay windows do not run flush with the property’s outer surface.

 Victorian and Edwardian

-“Oriel” windows are essentially a bay window for the upper stories.
-They ‘float’ atop supporting brackets, or corbels, and again was a popular feature of late Victorian and Edwardian properties which are still enjoyed in their original form, and replicated with modern iterations, today!
+“Oriel” windows are essentially bay windows for the upper stories.
+They ‘float’ atop supporting brackets, or corbels, and again was a popular feature of late Victorian and Edwardian properties, which are still enjoyed in their original form, and replicated with modern iterations, today!

 At the end of the bay, it’s a bigger room…

 Whether Bay windows, Box or Bow, these building extensions do exactly that: they extend the interior space.
-With the increase in surface area and the increase of glass comes another benefit of increased light entering the room.
+With the increase in surface area and glass increase comes another benefit of increased light entering the room.

 What do you do (or dream of doing) with your extra bay spaces?